remde/compiler/README.md

 # compiler
 This is an implementation for a C-like language compiler.
+You can see a valid program in `sample.txt`

 The project will be divided in seven parts.
 To compile any of them, run `make` then `./etapaN` inside the respective folder.